EO4wellness/leary-leerie/Get-Your-Start-Up-Started/README.md

 * Networking Event-learn relevant.
 Specific individuals who can help.
 Identify.  <br>
 * Get out Excell and do the math.
 19 of 20 will fail.
 Investing in 1 will not help. <br>
 * Team - Need to have multiple skills to succeed.
 Ability to overcome all challenges. <br>
+* Team --> Market --> Return <br>
+* Rejection is normal.
+Why were you rejected.
+Pitch not clear?
+Too long? find out and improve. <br>
+* Don't believe in the people.
+Don't belileve it is the right time.
+Don't have skills.
+Don't believe in the product or people. <br>
+* Practice: start with those who are warm with you, let them listen and give feedback. <br>
+* One Line Pitch: My company name, is devloping (a defined offering), to help (target audience solve a problem with our unique secret sauce). <br>
+* 30 Seconds-try to obtain interest in 30 seconds.
+Aim at 75 words. <br>
+* 60 Seconds-150 words. <br>
+* feedback will help improve <br>

 # Final Thoughts - Course Completion <br>